 It is not hard to imagine the difficulty of forming a habit to save for health.
 “When we think about irrationality, two of the largest problems have to do with how we manage our financial situation and how we manage our health.
 And it is not just a problem of the poor.
 All of us have challenges,” says Ariely in the vlog.

 For this reason, many countries have created mechanisms that force people to take care of their future health.
 Think of mandatory health insurance.
 What methods can be explored if these mechanisms are not available, especially for people in a situation of scarcity?
 The M-TIBA health wallet is a solution to self-control: by locking money you have a way to control yourself, and avoid spending that money.

 That said, given that the average user on the M-TIBA platform generally does not have a lot of money available and that healthcare is typically costly, they may feel that the task of saving for health is impossible, and give up before they even start.

 To avoid this, the team of the Center of Advanced Hindsight introduced the principle of anchoring.
-They tested different types of text messages to optimize the willingness to save-for-health.
-They made a guessing game out of this, where people could guess which message would be most effective.
-You can make a guess yourself by clicking this link.
-They later published an article about the results and how these can be explained.
+Different types of text messages were tested to optimize people’s willingness to save for health.
+You can find the results here.
 We can apply this to one of the cards used in the card game designed by the CAH.
 Let’s see if you can answer this question right.

 As the card indicates, we have the tendency to be biased by anchors in the environment and the timing of these anchors in the way we spend our money.
 ‘The first fact, number, or figure a person hears will bias their judgements and decisions down the line’ explains Center for Advanced Hindsight in the game.
 Such cues in the environment in which people take decisions matter.